Raynos/after/README.md

 They all take parameters `(set, iterator, optionalContext, finishedCallback)`

  - set : the set to operate on
- - iterator : iterator function that is called for every value in the set iterator has a signature of `(value, index, callback)`.
+ - iterator : iterator function that is called for every value in the set. iterator has multiple signatures.
+Either `(callback)` or `(value, callback)` or `(value, index, callback)` or `(value, index, obj, callback)`.
+The last argument is always the callback.
 The callback should be invoked when your done iterating over that item.
 You may invoke the callback with `(err, result)`
  - optionalContext : optional parameter, if given it will be the value of `this` inside the iterator
  - finishedCallback : this callback is invoked when every iterator has invoked it's individual callback.
 It has a signature of `(err, result)`.
 The `err` parameter is whatever passed an error first or `null`.
 The result parameter is specific to each set utility function

+Note that `reduce` has an `optionalInitialValue` instead of an `optionalContext`.

+Also reduce's signature is `(memo, value, index, obj, callback)` or any of the shorter forms like `(memo, value, callback)`.

 ### after.forEach(set, iterator, optionalContext, finishedCallback) <a name="after.forEach" href="#after.forEach"><small><sup>link</sup></small></a>